adobeio/adobeio-documentation/sign/api_usage/api_change_log.md

 Includes audit reports for draft creation.

 [GET /agreements/{agreementId}/combinedDocument](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/getCombinedDocument)
-Uses participantId instead of participantEmail as filter.
+Uses `participantId` instead of `participantEmail` as a filter.

 [GET /agreements/{agreementId}/documents](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/getAllDocuments)

-- Uses participantId instead of participantEmail as a filter.
+- Uses `participantId` instead of `participantEmail` as a filter.
 - There are minor changes in the field names.

 [GET /agreements/{agreementId}/documents/imageUrls](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/getAllDocumentsImageUrls)

-- Uses participantId instead of participantEmail as a filter.
+- Uses `participantId` instead of `participantEmail` as a filter.
 - There are minor changes in the field names.
-- Provides annotated image URLs with documentId and page number.
+- Provides annotated image URLs with `documentId` and page number.

 [GET /agreements/{agreementId}/documents/{documentId}/imageUrls](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/getDocumentImageUrls)

-- Uses participantId instead of participantEmail as a filter.
+- Uses `participantId` instead of `participantEmail` as a filter.
 - There are minor changes in the field names.

 [GET /libraryDocuments](https://secure.echosign.com/public/docs/restapi/v6#!/libraryDocuments/getLibraryDocuments)

 - Response is paginated.
 - Creator email and status is in the response.
-- We've added a query parameter to view/un-view all the hidden agreements.
+- We&rsquo;ve added a query parameter to view/un-view all the hidden agreements.
 - The `scope` parameter in v5 is mapped to `sharingMode` in v6.
 - `PERSONAL` in v5 is now `USER` in v6.
 - `SHARED` in v5 is now `GROUP in v6.